hamlet-io/docs/docs/reference/software/bash_executor/index.md

 ## Usage

-The bash executor provides the most complete implementation of hamlet execution.
-It can be called directory and is also used as backend for the [cli](../python_executor/cli).
+The bash executor provides the most complete implementation of hamlet execution and can be used by other executors along with users of hamlet.

 ## Configuration